 Not all positions or employees are ideal for teleworking.
-Ask yourself the series of questions below to see if you or your employee is a good candidate.
+Ask yourself the series of questions below to see if remote work is the right fit:

-- Can tasks can be completed independently?
-If part of a team, can work can be done independently for project?
+- Can tasks be completed independently?
+If part of a team, can project work be done remotely?

-- Does the position involve desk-based work that could be completed outside of the office (analysis, research, evaluation, administrative tasks, etc.)?
+- Does the role primarily involve desk-based work that can be performed outside the office (e.g., analysis, research, evaluation, administrative tasks)?

-- Can the employee’s home office easily be equipped with the technology and materials needed to access work electronically?
+- Can the employee’s home office be easily equipped with the necessary technology and materials for remote access?

-- Can the manager assess productivity without face-to-face interaction? (i.e., the quality and quantity of work completed is measurable and based on deliverables)
+- Can the manager effectively assess productivity without face-to-face interaction? (i.e., work quality and quantity are measurable based on deliverables)

-- Can the employee plan ahead of time which tasks can be completed while teleworking?
+- Can the employee plan in advance which tasks can be completed remotely to fit a hybrid remote schedule?

-- Is the employee able to spend an entire day doing only desk-based work?
+- Is the employee capable of working an entire day on desk-based tasks?

 Personalities and work styles can also affect the success of a telework program.
 Typically, employees that are most successful in telework programs are usually: